stefanoperenzoni/planday-task/README.md

 Regarding testing, I would leverage the multiple tools dbt offer for testing.

+First of, a simple but effective way to ensure data quality is by using and enforcing constraints.
+I have not done it here in this task but we can easily add constraints such as primary_key or other checks.
+Ensuring contract for our models with specific constaints would definitely be the first step I'd take to ensure data quality.

+Moreover, we can leverage dbt testing:

 #### Generic Data Testing

 Besides those already provided by dbt, which can all be used in our models, we can define some more tests to check the values in the models we built.